 Armed with this information and the fact that Mr. Schroeder’s life was forever changed by the negligence of the business, the Joye Law Firm entered into settlement negotiations.
 After several months of negotiations, a multi-million dollar settlement was reached on behalf of Jeff (the specific terms of the settlement are confidential).

-“I was glad to get involved in the case early.
+For Jeff’s case it was imperative to get representation early on.
 If Jeff had signed a release while still in the hospital in Charleston, he would have been prevented from obtaining a full recovery.
-Because he was a patient patient and client, we were better able to protect his rights,” said McCool.
+But, because he was a patient patient and client, his rights were better protected.